titsuki/raku-Chart-Gnuplot/README.md

 Copyright 2017 titsuki

-This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.
+This library is free software; you can redistribute it and/or modify it under the GNU General Public License version 3.0.